 Morena Edith Akurut & Khuzwayo Thembo win The Best MSc in Sanitation Award 2022

 In 2014, in partnership with the Bill & Melinda Gates Foundation, IHE Delft Institute for Water Education and Global Sanitation Graduate School introduced the award for the best master thesis on sanitation addressing the challenges in the field.
-The award enables the winner to remain for couple of months longer at host university and to transfer the thesis findings into open access journal publication.
-It also facilitates presentation of the research results at appropriate conference.
+The award enables the winner to remain for a couple of months longer at the host university and to transfer the thesis findings into open-access journal publication.
+It also facilitates the presentation of the research results at appropriate conference.

 Prof. Brdjanovic receives the IWA Water & Development Award

 Prof. Damir Brdjanovic is proud winner of the International Water Association Water & Development Award at the opening ceremony of the IWA World Water Congress & Exhibition in Copenhagen, Denmark.
 This award reflects the success of the GSGS too, as mentioned in the introduction by Dr. Kalanithy Vairavamoorthy, CEO of IWA